deniseLie/is634-proj/README.md

-# 🎮 Aegis - Blockchain Game Marketplace
+# 🎮 Arcadia - Blockchain Game Marketplace

 A decentralized game marketplace built on Aptos blockchain where users can purchase, own, and trade game licenses using cryptocurrency.
 True digital ownership powered by blockchain technology.